AdobeDocs/id-service.en/help/library/get-set/getinstance.md

 ---
 description: getInstance returns a visitor ID object for the specified Experience Cloud organization ID.
 This is required to initialize the visitor ID object provided to AppMeasurement through s.visitor.
 keywords: ID Service
-seo-description: getInstance returns a visitor ID object for the specified Experience Cloud organization ID.
-This is required to initialize the visitor ID object provided to AppMeasurement through s.visitor.
-seo-title: getInstance
 title: getInstance
-uuid: 259b88a6-e3d0-4aab-b935-566099bdab98
 exl-id: 4941cf51-a8d0-4796-a102-4cd13cd5574d
 ---
 # getInstance{#getinstance}